 We developed a new supervised machine-learning method trained from large numbers of experimentally active regulatory regions in MPRAs to accurately predict active enhancers and promoters in a cell-type specific manner.
 Unlike previous enhancer prediction methods that focus on the enrichment (or signal) of different epigenetic datasets, we developed a method to also take into account the signal pattern within different epigenetic datasets associated with active regulatory regions.
-The epigenetic signal shapes associated with these regulatory regions are conserved across millions of years of evolution and these models can be used to predict enhancers and promoters in different cell-types and tissues and across diverse eukaryotic species.
+As the epigenetic signal around each enhancer is noisy, we aggregated the signal around thousands of enhancers identified using MPRAs to increase the signal-to-noise ratio and identified the signal shape associated with active regulatory regions.
+The epigenetic signal shapes associated with promoters and enhancers are conserved across millions of years of evolution and these models can be used to predict enhancers and promoters in different cell-types and tissues and across diverse eukaryotic species.
 We further created simple to use transferrable machine learning models with six parameters that can be used to predict enhancers and promoters in several eukaryotic species like fly, mouse, and human.
 We applied these models to predict active enhancers and promoters in the H1-hESC, a highly studied human cell-line in the ENCODE datasets.
-These analyses show that the pattern of transcription factor binding (TF) and co-binding varies between enhancers and promoters.
+These analyses show that the pattern of transcription factor (TF) binding and co-binding varies between enhancers and promoters.
 The pattern of TF and co-TF binding at active enhancers is much more heterogeneous than the corresponding patterns on promoters.
 The pattern of TF binding can be used to distinguish enhancers from promoters with high accuracy.
 Thus, our methods provide a framework that utilizes different epigenetic genomics datasets to predict active regulatory regions in a cell-type specific manner and then utilizes further functional genomics datasets to identify key TFs associated with active regulatory regions within these cell-types.

 Results